 - If your bank has questions about this process, you may provide them with 3rd party access to your billing by setting them up with a log in to view your bills.
 Instructions for this process is also at sfs.bradley.edu, click on “Charges and Payment Options” and then “Online Viewing and Payment”.

-For the fall and spring semesters, three payment options are available.
+For the fall and spring semesters, two payment options are available.